 The following figure illustrates that the data volumes, varieties and velocities we have to deal with are really a special (and simple) case of big data, rather than the other way around:

-Here at MapR, we have applied the concept of Polyglot Persistence to our enterprise Hadoop platform.
-Hadoop was designed to solve problems with inherent volumes and variety of data, including a mixture of unstructured and structured data.
-One of the distinct advantages of the MapR platform is that data can be ingested as a real-time stream; analysis can be performed directly on the data, and automated responses can be executed.
+Here at MapR, we have applied the concept of Polyglot Persistence to our MapR Converged Data Platform.
+Our platform was designed to solve problems with inherent volumes and variety of data, including a mixture of unstructured and structured data.
+One of the distinct advantages of the MapR Platform is that data can be ingested as a real-time stream; analysis can be performed directly on the data, and automated responses can be executed.
 With MapR, a broad set of applications can be supported, including mission-critical applications that require a depth and breadth of enterprise-grade Hadoop features.

 Using the most suitable storage for your use case will lead to better fits and fewer problems in the future with data management, scalability and performance.
-By choosing the MapR enterprise-grade implementation of Hadoop, your organization can achieve a reliable Hadoop deployment that is easy to manage, monitor and scale throughout its life cycle.
+By choosing the MapR Converged Data Platform, your organization can achieve a reliable Hadoop deployment that is easy to manage, monitor and scale throughout its life cycle.
 And in turn, you’ll be able to analyze larger data sets, get faster analytical results, and save money.

 To learn more about Polyglot Persistence, read the book NoSQL Distilled by Pramod J. Sadalage and Martin Fowler.